 I strongly discourage students from missing exams.
 Please do your best to prepare ahead of time and note all exam days on your phone or personal calendar.
 In the best-case scenario, you do well on the first four exams and are exempt from the last exam; or you take all five exams and your lowest is dropped.
 In the next-best-case scenario, if you miss one of the exams, the zero for that exam becomes your drop grade and the other four exams count toward your final grade.
-In the worst-case scenario, you miss two or more exams, only one is dropped, and the other(s) missed exam is a zero which has a huge negative impact on your grade.
+In the worst-case scenario, you miss two or more exams, and this has a huge negative impact on your grade.
 The moral of this story is do not miss an exam, but if you must, do not miss more than one exam.